 How Executive Function Coaches Work With Clients

 At Beyond BookSmart, we do our best to make it easy.
-Our Executive Function coaches work with clients face-to-face, online through Skype or come to your home to work in-person with you or your child.
+Our Executive Function coaches work with clients face-to-face, online through Skype.
 The frequency of coaching sessions varies with our clients.
 Some meet once weekly with their coach, while others, who are eager for greater traction in gaining skills, choose more frequent sessions.

 While each session is unique to the needs of our clients, the essential structure remains similar.
 Here’s what to expect from a typical coaching session: